 Dubai's winter - November to April

-January is also typically the coldest month at 24°C by day, although this picks up into February, and the mercury is already in the low thirties by April.
-You're most likely to see rain in Dubai weather between December and March, and February tends to be the wettest month, although even this is nothing much to worry about.
+You're most likely to see rain in Dubai between December and March, and February tends to be the wettest month, although even this is nothing much to worry about.

 Although you might notice a little more cloud in winter, the sky is actually bluer as there's less dust in the air compared with summer, especially from November to January.
 However, it's worth noting that dust storms can appear in any month of the year and significantly affect visibility.

-The good news for those visiting in the winter months is that Dubai weather's extreme level of heat and humidity subsides.
-It's drops from very high in October, to low by December and non existent in January or February, rearing its head again come March, and quickly reaching a high level by April.
+The good news for those visiting in the winter months is that the extreme level of heat and humidity subsides.
+It drops from very high in October to low by December and non-existent in January or February, rearing its head again come March, and quickly reaching a high level by April.

-The UV also declines a little from very high in October to moderate - Dubai weather's lowest annual level - by December.
-Even from January this is on the up again, increasing to very high by February and extreme by April.
+The UV also declines a little from very high in October to moderate - Dubai's lowest annual level - by December.
+Even from January, this is on the up again, increasing to very high by February and extreme by April.
 In short, don't get caught out by assuming that as the temperature is cooler the UV is not a threat - it is prevalent to some degree throughout the year.

 Dubai weather: summary

-Dubai's weather ticks the box for sun seekers almost all year round.
+Dubai ticks the box for sun-seekers almost all year round.
 It's hot, dry (largely) and drenched in sunshine for swathes of the year, and conditions are rarely less enjoyable than you'd find in the Canary Islands in summer.